Ask Slashdot: What Would Happen If a Hyperloop Train Failed? - Slashdot

 I think it's a very valid question, and it would be my primary concern as well.
 Traditional trains are very safe for their passengers, with very low occurrences of fatalities (the number of people killed by trains or in trai

 Unlike a train or plane, a hyperloop is an enclosed tube where collisions *should* be non-existent unless you put multiple cars in the same tube.
 The most likely failure is likely stalling in which case you will need to have some way of extracting the stalled car but everyone should be uninjured.
 The mostly likely fatal failure would likely be a break in the tube causing a derailment and the closest we have to that would be roller coasters and large oil pipelines.
-Looking at the failure rate of large oi
+Looking at the failure rate of large oil pipelines and roller coaster derailment should give a pretty good idea of the failure rate of a hyperloop.

 Re: (Score:2)